Master of Arts

 All courses required for the MAW program are offered Online.

-The central goals (adapted from ATS standard 4.6) of the Carroll M.A. in Worship degree, as an advanced program that is oriented leadership in worship ministry, include the following:
+The central goals (adapted from ATS standard 4.6) of the Carroll M.A. in Worship degree, as an advanced professional program oriented leadership in worship ministry, include the following:

 Goal 1: Master of Arts in Worship degree recipients will give evidence of capacity for critical and constructive theological reflection regarding the content and processes of worship ministry.